nixworks/public/news/2011/05/9/index.md

 ##### Indonesia
 ### [Indonesia drops some of the key terrorism charges against radical cleric Abu Bakar Bashir, meaning that it is unlikely that he will receive the death penalty. ](/news/2011/05/9/indonesia-drops-some-of-the-key-terrorism-charges-against-radical-cleric-abu-bakar-bashir-meaning-that-it-is-unlikely-that-he-will-receive.md)
-_Context: terrorism, sentenced to death, Indonesia, Abu Bakar Bashir_
+_Context: Indonesia, Abu Bakar Bashir, sentenced to death, terrorism_

 ##### Twitter
 ### [A Twitter user tries to unmask some celebrities who have obtained super-injunctions to prevent publication of details of their private lives. ](/news/2011/05/9/a-twitter-user-tries-to-unmask-some-celebrities-who-have-obtained-super-injunctions-to-prevent-publication-of-details-of-their-private-lives.md)